hiracy/serverspec-runner/README.md

 |  nginx File "/etc/logrotate.d/nginx" should be file             |   OK   |
 |  nginx File "/etc/logrotate.d/nginx" should contain "rotate 14" |   NG   |

-* serverspec-runner -t bool : only 'ok' or 'ng' result string.t You can use for cluster monitoring system health.
+* serverspec-runner -t bool : only 'ok' or 'ng' string

+You can use for cluster monitoring system health.

 ```